CyberSpencer/CyberSpencer/README.md

   <p>
    I am the founder and CEO of AI Integrations, my journey has been one of continuous learning and growth.
 I started out working in large data and programing over 10 years ago!
 Currently I am embracing the challenges and opportunities that come with the vast and ever changing domains of AI and Cybersecruity.

-I am a Google Certified Cybersecurity Proffesional giving me an in depth understanding of essential laws and regulations such as GDPR, HIPAA, and PCI DSS, coupled with hands-on experience in tools like SPLUNK, Chronicle, Wireshark, TCPDump, and Linux.
+I am a Google Certified Cybersecurity Proffesional giving me an in depth understanding of essential laws and regulations such as GDPR, HIPAA, and PCI DSS, coupled with hands-on experience in tools like SPLUNK, Chronicle, Wireshark, TCPDump, SQL and Linux.
 My technical skills extend to navigating complex protocols and concepts like TCP/IP, Hashes, IPv4+IPv6, WPA2+WPA3, and MFA, along with a proficiency in NIST-CSF.

 My programming journey has been one of curiosity and lifelong learning, having written my first "hello world" 15 years ago!
 I'm comfortable working with languages like Python, React, SQL, Bash/Zsh, Excel VBA, HTML, and CSS.